newamericafoundation/digi_survey_assure/docs/005-installation.md

 ### Setting Up A Provider

-The application uses [EtherJS](https://docs.ethers.io/ethers.js/html/) for all interactions with the blockchain.
+The application uses [EtherJS](https://docs.ethers.io/ethers.js/html/) for all interactions with the Blockchain.
 EtherJS comes with a default provider that connects to both Etherscan & Infura simultaneously, thereby negating the need for you to run a node.
 In most cases, we recommend that you use this provider, however if you want to set up your own provider you are welcome to do so.

 ### Using a Custom Infura Account